auth0/auth0-angular/README.md

 Instead of using `AuthModule.forRoot` to specify auth configuration, you can provide a factory function using `APP_INITIALIZER` to load your config from an external source before the auth module is loaded, and provide your configuration using `AuthClientConfig.set`:

+> :information_source: Any request made through an instance of `HttpClient` that got instantiated by Angular, will use all of the configured interceptors, including our `AuthHttpInterceptor`.
+Because the `AuthHttpInterceptor` requires the existence of configuration settings, the request for retrieving those dynamic configuration settings should ensure it's not using any of those interceptors.
+In Angular, this can be done by manually instantiating `HttpClient` using an injected `HttpBackend` instance.

 ```js
 // app.module.ts
 // ---------------------------